 Credit for Honors Electives, with the exception of 300-level seminars, is not automatic.
 Experiential learning courses which are taken under a department code and are approved by the Honors College Faculty Director may also count for credit in the student's major or minor with the approval of that department.
 See the Course Descriptions listing of specific courses for more information.
 All experiential learning courses require a significant writing component and a public presentation which must be completed before Honors College credit can be granted.
 Contact the Faculty Director for scheduled Honors College presentation dates, which vary each term.

 Students interested in Honors Electives, which do not include 300-level seminars, should consult the Honors College website for more detailed, updated information on and deadlines for setting up this type of course work for Honors College credit.

-Assistant Professors: Salvatore Pappalardo (English), Bethany Willis Hepp (Family Studies & Community Development)
+Assistant Professor: Bethany Willis Hepp (Family Studies & Community Development)